alexcarpenter/alexcarpenter-11ty/src/posts/2018-08-21-css-grid-center.md

 ---
 title: Center an element with CSS Grid
 date: 2018-08-21
-description: Here it is, two lines of CSS to center an element within its parent.
+summary: Here it is, two lines of CSS to center an element within its parent.
 tags:
   - css
 ---